lxsmd1/book_summaries/clean_code.md

 _summary_

 shorter and clearer
-dont use multiple flags and nested if's when possible function and intent
+don't use multiple flags and nested if's when possible function and intent

 ### Strategies